Yes, you can still seek compensation with no damage to your car after an accident, but Ohio’s laws can play a part in how much you can recover.

 - Worsening of pre-existing injuries

 - Chronic pain

-Sometimes, victims will be asked to submit proof to show how an accident impacted their qualities of life, such as testimony from family and friends and demonstrations of how the accident-related injuries changed the victim’s life.
+Sometimes, victims will be asked to submit proof to show how an accident impacted their quality of life.
+This can include testimony from family and friends and demonstrations of how the accident-related injuries changed the victim’s life.

 Though no lawyer can estimate a case’s worth, specific circumstances impact the amount of compensation you receive.
 Common factors that can affect the compensation value of a car accident case include:

 - The nature, duration, and severity of the person’s injuries

 - The victim’s pre-existing injuries or medical conditions

 - The total cost of health care expenses, including hospital stays, ongoing medical care, and therapies